1 Oxalá que fosses como meu irmão,

 14 Apressa-te, amado meu,

-Sobre os montes de aromas.
+Sobre os Ct 4.6montes de aromas.

 5 Who is this that cometh up from the wilderness, leaning upon her beloved?
 I raised thee up under the apple tree: there thy mother brought thee forth: there she brought thee forth that bare thee.

 8 We have a little sister, and she hath no breasts: what shall we do for our sister in the day when she shall be spoken for?
 9 If she be a wall, we will build upon her a palace of silver: and if she be a door, we will inclose her with boards of cedar.
-10 I am a wall, and my breasts like towers: then was I in his eyes as one that found favour.
-11 Solomon had a vineyard at Baal-hamon; he let out the vineyard unto keepers; every one for the fruit thereof was to bring a thousand pieces of silver.
+10 I am a wall, and my breasts like towers: then was I in his eyes as one that found favour.8.10 favour: Heb. peace 11 Solomon had a vineyard at Baal-hamon; he let out the vineyard unto keepers; every one for the fruit thereof was to bring a thousand pieces of silver.
 12 My vineyard, which is mine, is before me: thou, O Solomon, must have a thousand, and those that keep the fruit thereof two hundred.

 13 Thou that dwellest in the gardens, the companions hearken to thy voice: cause me to hear it.